Ragheb Alama: Saint George Schools

 At the beginning of his musical career in the 1980s, Ragheb Alama opened the Saint George Schools.
 His goal was to provide education to as many students as possible.
 His goal was achieved with the help of his brother, Ahmad Subhi Alama, who has been the General Manager of Saint George Schools since the beginning.
 Ahmad built the organization from the ground up, starting with the first Block in Haret Hreik which had nearly 200 students but has now grown to almost 2000 students spread into 4 Blocks total (1 in Haret Hreik, 2 in Hadath, and 1 in Hay el Amerkan.)

 Endorsements

 Throughout his career, Ragheb has been endorsed by several international companies and has been the face of their many marketing campaigns.
-Of the companies that endorsed Ragheb and featured him as part of their promotions including Hublot, United Nations, Starbucks, Mercedes-Benz, Samsung, Malaysian Ministry of Tourism, Malaysia Airlines, Middle East Airlines, Persol, The Pearl-Qatar.
+The companies that endorsed Ragheb and featured him as part of their promotions include Hublot, United Nations, Starbucks, Mercedes-Benz, Samsung, Malaysian Ministry of Tourism, Malaysia Airlines, Middle East Airlines, Persol and The Pearl Island.